 The Public Safety Communications Research (PSCR) Division is the primary federal laboratory conducting research, development, testing, and evaluation for public safety communications technologies.
 It is housed within the Communications Technology Laboratory (CTL) at the National Institute of Standards and Technology (NIST).
-It addresses the research and development (R&D) necessary for critical features identified by public safety entities beyond the current generation of broadband technology.
+PSCR is focused on driving research to advance communications technologies in support of the public safety community in partnership with stakeholders across public safety, industry, government, and academia.

 In 2013, PSCR initiated an R&D planning process to determine which technology investments were of highest priority to first responders.
 Over the course of three days, 150 public safety stakeholders convened to discuss new technology capabilities, feasibility, uniqueness, cost of investment, cost of ownership, and impact.
 The result was technology roadmaps, which informed the research/technology areas PSCR would pursue; these areas became the research portfolios which comprise PSCR’s division structure.
 To further socialize and validate the R&D Roadmaps with stakeholders, PSCR held Summits; these events and the resulting reports have informed PSCR research initiatives and provided crucial traceability back to public safety requirements and industry analysis.